1simjustin/CG4002-AI-Backup/README.md

 producing unreliable scores.
 20 frames (~1 second at 20Hz) provides enough real signal for a meaningful first score.

+### Async Worker Thread

+A single-slot mailbox pattern decouples MQTT message receipt from inference computation.
+The MQTT callback deposits the latest frame into the mailbox and returns immediately; a separate worker thread consumes the mailbox and runs inference.
+If inference takes longer than the inter-frame interval (50ms at 20Hz), frames accumulate in the mailbox rather than blocking the MQTT receive loop.

 ### Result Publishing

 Results are published to two topic patterns: